Kong/docs.konghq.com/app/konnect/analytics/index.md

 From {% konnect_icon analytics %} Analytics, you can view dashboards, access historical data for a range greater than 30 days, and customize the entities in a report:
 * View the Analytics summary dashboard to track traffic, errors by error code, and latency across all services in your organization.
-* [Export historical data in CSV format](/konnect/analytics/services-and-routes/) for any individual service, service version, or route.
+* [Export historical data in CSV format](/konnect/analytics/services-and-routes/) for any individual service, API product, or route.
 * [Create a custom report](/konnect/analytics/generate-reports/) for any number of services, routes, or applications, filtered by time frame and grouped by metric.

 The summary dashboard provides metrics across all services in your organization within a selected time interval for the following categories: